Last Updated on January 22, 2021

 - You’ll need to stick to the schedule.
 For example, you might not be able to see a site at sunrise for photos, unless it’s in the itinerary.
 But you can talk to your group leader to see if modifications are possible, especially if your traveling companions agree.

-- The itinerary is set, so you won’t have the freedom to stay longer in a place you want to explore more.
-However, you can arrive early or tack on extra days at the end of the trip.
+- The itinerary is set, so you won’t have the freedom to stay longer in a place if you want to explore more.
+However, you can arrive early before the group trip begins, or tack on extra days at the end of the trip.

 - Many of the mornings will include an early start.
 If you like a more leisurely pace, consider an upgraded travel style; but these trips might just not be for you.

 - Some of the tours might include physical activities beyond your ability.
 Be sure to check the detailed itinerary and physical difficulty rating.